groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.buckets.list`<a id="groundxbucketslist"></a>

-Look up existing buckets associated with your account.
+List all buckets within your GroundX account

 #### 🛠️ Usage<a id="🛠️-usage"></a>